Undergraduate Admission Requirements

 CIE – apply if you have:

-- General: 120 points or above on the UCAS Tariff at A or AS level from an approved list (equivalent to NCEA approved subject list) and a grade of D or above in at least 3 different syllabus groups (excluding Thinking Skills)
+- General: 120 points or above on the UCAS Tariff at A or AS level from any subjects which are broadly equivalent to the subjects in the NCEA approved subject list and a grade of D or above in at least 3 different syllabus groups (excluding Thinking Skills)

 - Numeracy: D or above in IGCSE Mathematics